lastefoto-ee/lastefoto-ee.github.io/content/en/post/black-and-white-newborn-photography/index.md

 {{< figure src="./newborn-photo-shoot-black-and-white-picture-7.jpg" title="Newborn photo shoot in Tallinn" >}}

 We hope that these tips will help you create beautiful and timeless black and white newborn photographs.
-Remember to choose a photographer who you trust, plan ahead, and focus on emotion and detail in the images.
-With a little bit of thought and planning, you can create stunning black and white images
+Remember to choose a newborn photographer who you trust, plan ahead, and focus on emotion and detail in the images.
+With a little bit of thought and planning, you can create stunning black and white images.

 {{< figure src="./newborn-photo-shoot-black-and-white-picture-8.jpg" title="Macro shots taken at the newborn photo shoot" >}}